 INTRODUCING THE NEW STATE

-The New State is a redevelopment project lead by the minds, hands, and hearts of those who care about our cities future in arts education and entertainment.
-The building is a historical facility in Milwaukee’s Near West Side in the need of serious renovation after a fire in 2017, that will contribute towards the financial, artistic and social well-being of our city.
-With your help, and once finished with renovation, The New State Theater will become a hotbed for youth arts and will house a combination of non- and for-profit businesses, sharing and collaborating in the space.
+On December 14, 2018, The New State team purchased the historic building on Milwaukee’s Near West Side, which is in need of serious renovation after a fire in 2017.
+With your help, and once finished with renovation, The New State will become a hotbed for youth arts and will house a combination of non- and for-profit businesses, sharing and collaborating in the space.

 This will include:

-- CLASSROOMS and PERFORMANCE SPACE for youth classes and workshops focusing on modern music (hip hop/rap, electronic), performance skills and professional development as musicians.
+Classes and workshops focusing on youth, modern music (hip hop/rap, electronic), performance skills and professional development as musicians.
 West Side Arts Un, Limited/WSAU aims to provide 40+ hours of music-related instruction per week.

 The New State theater has venerable musical roots in Milwaukee’s arts and performance history.
 It first opened in 1915 as a silent film theater, then the 50s and 60s it became the Friendship Club, a squeaky-clean dance hall.
 In the late 70s, rock and roll took over as The Electric Ballroom and The Palms Music Club, a stop on the way to stardom for an amazing array of bands who played there.